Henryvw/eruditus/welcome_new_learners_email_template.md

 Finally, for the optimal experience, please read our <a href="https://github.com/Henryvw/eruditus/blob/master/rules_and_definitions.md">rules and definitions</a> before your first learning day.

-Looking forward to seeing you on `DATE AND TIME OF FIRST LEARNING DAY`!
+Looking forward to seeing you on `DATE, PLACE, AND TIME OF FIRST LEARNING DAY`!

 Best,
 `YOUR NAME`